Blessings and healing, – Donna and Jim Murphy

 We pray daily for those experiencing miscarriage, stillbirth, and infant loss.
 We are called to this ministry so that all parents have respectful delivery options, and the chance to grieve for their child.
 When facing fetal or infant loss, parents should be fully informed and not be rushed into any decisions.
 Naturally, we advise you to listen to your doctor’s advice.
-Usually there is enough time to minfully consider many of the necessary decisions.
+Usually there is enough time to mindfully consider many of the necessary decisions.

-We would like to make a few recommendations that we hope will help as you grieve and heal when facing your miscarriage at home.
+We would like to make a few recommendations that we hope will help as you grieve and heal when facing your miscarriage at home:

-Pray to God for physical emotional and spiritual strength as you deliver your miscarried baby.
+Pray to God for physical, emotional, and spiritual strength as you deliver your miscarried baby.

 While you are waiting, ask your doctor what to watch for in terms of medical issues such as excessive bleeding, fever, or infection.
 Waiting for the baby to deliver can be very frustrating.
 Wondering when the baby will deliver and what will happen can make you anxious.

 Please understand it is not unusual for a baby to deliver as long as three to four weeks after he or she has died.
 The placenta usually keeps growing until the baby delivers.

 To prepare for the delivery, you can buy a miscarriage kit from this site, or create your own.
 We recommend an expandable colander, squirt bottle, re-sealable plastic bag for storage of placenta, a vessel in which to place the baby, and rubber gloves.
 You may also want to locate a picture of a baby the age and size of your baby at the same gestational age.

 Below is our recommendation for using the miscarriage kit.
 Consult with your doctor for his medical direction.